TLTechbender/gofamint-ui-app/README.md

-# 🌟 GoFamint UI
+# GoFamint UI

-> A modern, full-stack web application built with Next.js and Sanity CMS, powered by Turborepo for optimal development experience for Gofamint Students Fellowship, University of Ibadan
+> A modern, full-stack web application built with Next.js and Sanity CMS for Gofamint Students Fellowship, University of Ibadan

-## 📋 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Architecture](#architecture)